damon-murdoch/wmmt-reference/development/readme.md

 * [Hex Indexes](#hexindexes)

 ### Introduction
 Hello!
-I'm Damon, and I've been working on a save editing tool for Maximum Tune 6 on Teknoparrot and JConfig.
+I| m Damon, and I| ve been working on a save editing tool for Maximum Tune 6 on Teknoparrot and JConfig.
 The following document shows the indexes of where data is stored in Maximum Tune 6 saves, as well as some of the hex values for different properties such as car ids, aero kits, license plate designs etc.